 On this Schedule, a list of Milestones and Tasks will be on the left (Milestones are in bold), and the Schedule will be on the right.

 Each Milestone/Task will have a scheduled duration, meaning there is a start and end date.
-The Milestone to be completed will appear as a black bar, beginning on the start date, and ending on the end date.
-Tasks to be completed will appear as a blue bar, until the Task is completed, and then it will turn green.
+The Milestone to be completed will appear as a blue bar with a black border on top, beginning on the start date, and ending on the end date.
+Tasks to be completed will appear as a blue bar.

 A Task is any work that needs to be done.
 More about Tasks.